 I was born in Exeter in 1939, and I think I was one of the lucky generation; I think people of my age are the lucky ones.
 I was educated at Exeter School.
 I was never particularly academic, wasn’t very sporting either, for that matter!
 At about 17 I looked around for things to do.
 My father was an engineer, and I had an engineering bent and I’ve always been interested in aeroplanes in some shape or form, although I didn’t ever go for a PPL (Private Pilot’s Licence).
-So I decided that the way forward for me, living in a provincial town in many ways similar to Norwich, would be to join the Royal Air Force.
-And I thought to myself "Well, I’m not just going to join the Royal Air Force."
-My education was perhaps slightly better than the average person, so I thought that I would go to RAF Halton in Buckinghamshire, which was at that time the No 1 School of Technical Training.
-It was formed by Lord Trenchard in 1918, because when they formed the Royal Air Force, (Trenchard was responsible for forming the Royal Air Force), they realised that at that time they had lots of ‘up in the air junior birdmen' who were quite happy to fly the aeroplanes, there were not too many who were trained to maintain them.
+So I decided that the way forward for me, living in a provincial town similar to Norwich, would be to join the Royal Air Force.
+And I thought to myself ‘Well, I’m not just going to join the Royal Air Force.’
+My education was better than the average person, so I thought that I would go to RAF Halton in Buckinghamshire, which was at that time the number one school of technical training.
+It was formed by Lord Trenchard in 1918, when they formed the Royal Air Force, and they realised that at that time they had lots of up in the air junior bird men who were quite happy to fly the aeroplanes, there were not too many who were trained to maintain them.
 That was really the bête noir as far as the Air Force were concerned.
-So they thought "OK, fine", and they started the training scheme.
+So they thought ‘OK, fine’, and they started the training scheme.

 Although we had a military background we, en bloc, were encouraged to be engineers, and that was the main thing.
 That is one essential difference between the Army and the Royal Air Force, in that the Air Force have always been technical because it had to be, whereas the Army are military first and technical second.
 It may have changed now, but that is the difference.

-I had GCSEs when I left school, well GCEs actually.
-So you had to have minimum qualifications.
+I had GCEs when I left school.
+You had to have minimum qualifications.
 Not commissioned rank at all and never did achieve commission rank.
 They took three entries a year, so that was about 600 airmen going through, all of them engineers.
 But the attrition rate was quite high.
 I was the 84th entry, but we went in at about 320 and came out with about 140 odd.

 So then I qualified after three years, as a Junior Technician, which is pretty damned low.
 It’s Airman, Leading Aircraftsman, Senior Aircraftsman, and then the quantum leap is to Junior Technician because then you become a technical rank.
 And we attracted a much higher pay scale because we were responsible for maintaining the aeroplanes.
 I never thought it was fair, but that was the way it was.
 You know, a bandsman or a cook would get probably two thirds our pay, if that.

-Indeed.
-That is the whole difference.
-It was good fun.
-I enjoyed it.
 I learned a helluva lot, and things I’m still doing now I was taught there.
 And it was the old school of apprenticeship where you had hands on . . .. but it was instilled in you that you had to learn the background techniques involved rather than just do.
-You were required to think about what you were doing rather than just do.
+You stood back and thought about it.

 Then after that I had a nice little tour in Cyprus.
 We had a little bit of an Empire then.
 Not much of it left, I’m afraid.
 This was 1962.
-Cyprus.
-OK fine.
+Cyprus..
 Nice and warm.